-Autoimmune Disease
+Autoimmune Diseases

 According to the National Institute of Health, autoimmune diseases affect over 24 million people in the United States.

-An autoimmune disease is a condition where your immune system mistakes healthy tissues of your body as foreign cells and releases proteins, called autoantibodies, that destroy your cells.
-When tissues are under autoimmune attack, they may get inflamed and cause redness, pain, swelling, and heating effect depending on which part of the body is affected.
+An autoimmune disease is a condition where your immune system mistakes healthy tissues of your body for foreign cells and releases proteins, called autoantibodies, that destroy your cells.
+When tissues are under autoimmune attack, they may get inflamed and cause redness, pain, swelling, and a heating effect depending on which part of the body is affected.

 Genetics – Certain diseases, like lupus and multiple sclerosis, run in families.
 If you have a family member or relative with autoimmune disorders, you are at a higher risk of developing an autoimmune disease.